Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

   instance, which may be inherited.
 - Setting to nil will cause the instance to have no direct descriptor, and the descriptor will be inherited.
-- Setting to false will "block", forcing the instance to have no descriptor.
-  This behaves sort of like a RootDesc that is empty; instance wont inherit any other descriptors, and the state can be inherited.
+- Setting to false will "block" inheritance, forcing the instance to have no descriptor.
+This behaves sort of like a RootDesc that is empty; the instance wont inherit any other descriptors, and this blocked state can be inherited.

 ### Instance[sym.IsService]
 [Instance.sym.IsService]: #user-content-instancesymisservice